benlongcp/py-game/tests/README.md

 ### `test_gravitational_physics.py`
 Tests the gravitational physics system that pulls the blue square toward the center of static circles when overlapping.

+### `test_central_gravity.py`
+Tests the invisible central gravitational point at the center of the grid that provides a gentle pull toward the center.

+### `test_central_gravity_integration.py`
+Tests the integration of the central gravity point with the full game engine to ensure proper functionality.

 ### `test_extended_gravitational_range.py`
 Demonstrates the extended gravitational field range that now affects the blue square when adjacent to static circles.